inkVerb/VIP/501/Lesson-08.md

 Password: My#1Password
 ```

-*Once logged in, enter the address directly because we didn't add a link to click...*
+*Once logged in, enter the address directly because we haven't yet added a link to click...*

 | **B-2** :// (It will load because you are logged in)